Beyond Bad News: Environmental Wins You May Have Missed

 Wind and solar overtake fossil fuels in Europe.

 For the first time ever, wind and solar panels generated more electricity than fossil fuels across the European Union in 2025 — 30% of EU electricity compared to 29% from coal, oil and gas.
 Experts are calling it a structural energy tipping point, not just a symbolic one: renewables are no longer an alternative, they are becoming the backbone of Europe's energy system.
 Low-carbon sources — renewables and nuclear combined — now supply 71% of EU electricity, and coal's share fell to a record low of 9.2%.
 The transition hasn't been without friction — political pushback has weakened some CO2-cutting measures, and an EU deal with Trump to increase purchases of U.S. energy has raised questions about Europe's long-term trajectory.
-But the direction of travel is clear, and the numbers don't lie.
+But the direction of travel is clear.

 Climate accountability laws spread across U.S. states.